Staying Safe While Traveling Solo

 Ava from Kicking Asana

-“If you’re travelling through an unsafe country, sew a little internal security pocket inside your trousers with some emergency cash in it – just in case your bag or wallet go missing!”
+“If you’re travelling solo through an unsafe country, sew a little internal security pocket inside your trousers with some emergency cash in it – just in case your bag or wallet go missing!”

 Stu & Eloise from Am I Nearly There Yet